laspy/laspy/doc/source/file.rst

 The File class is the core laspy tool.
-It provides access to point records and dimensions via the :obj:`laspy.base.reader` and :obj:`laspy.base.writer` classes, and holds a reference to a :obj:`laspy.header.HeaderManager` instance to provide heade reading and modifying capability.
+It provides access to point records and dimensions via the :obj:`laspy.base.reader` and :obj:`laspy.base.writer` classes, and holds a reference to a :obj:`laspy.header.HeaderManager` instance to provide header reading and modifying capability.
 It is also iterable and sliceable.

 **Dimensions:**
-    In addition to grabbing whole point records, it is possible to obtain and set individuals dimensions as well.
+    In addition to grabbing whole point records, it is possible to obtain and set individual dimensions as well.
 The dimensions available to a particular file depend on the point format, a summary of which is available via the File.point_format.xml() method.
 Dimensions might be used as follows: ::